 The study also found that 83% of brands are investing or plan to invest in holographic technology for in-store advertising, interactive gaming and public events.

-All these emerging and more complex customer engagement technologies mean that brands must re-think their data management proficiency, analytical optimization processes and automated decision making capabilities.
+All these emerging and more complex customer engagement technologies mean that brands must re-think their data management proficiency, analytical optimisation processes and automated decision making capabilities.
 They must be able to use these new technologies to achieve tangible business outcomes.
-These new applications will be capable of ingesting, processing, analyzing, designing and deciding how to deliver multi-moment marketing that will continue to resonate into the future.
+These new applications will be capable of ingesting, processing, analysing, designing and deciding how to deliver multi-moment marketing that will continue to resonate into the future.

 Loyalty drivers in 2030